 The Family Home

 The Scenario: You're established in your career and have a flexible budget, but you want to buy inexpensive items that are suited to the wear and tear of family life.
-You've splashed out on quality, statement items and are looking to master the high-low mix.
+You've splashed out on quality statement items and are looking to master the high/low mix.

 The Solution: Focus on buying items for high-traffic areas of the home.
 For example, a jute rug is hardy and will protect an entryway or hallway carpet from wearing.
 It's also crucial to focus on storage to keep toys and accessories tidy.
-A simple white bookshelf can be repurposed multiple ways.
+A simple white bookshelf can be repurposed so many ways.

 The Refined Home

 The Scenario: You've accrued a considerable collection of furniture, including high-end pieces, and you want your home to look refined and cohesive.
-Your space is outfitted with a few modern luxuries and you decorate for you and your S.O. rather than the family.
+Your space is outfitted with a few modern luxuries, and you decorate for you and your S.O. rather than the family.

 The Solution: Look for affordable accessories that add new textures or colors to an existing space.
 For example, keep a classic monochrome bathroom looking fresh by introducing interchangeable storage and accessories.

 "Matte black can make any space look more luxe.
 Throw a chic towel on it and your guests will never guess it's from IKEA."

 "These IKEA baskets are a great way to hide less-attractive bathroom necessities from stealing the spotlight.
 Plus, it's hard to go wrong with a neutral like charcoal gray."

 "Natural wood is perfect for achieving a California-cool aesthetic.
 Drape elegant or patterned bath towels over the top, and it becomes both a practical towel rack and a sneaky way to showcase some of your prettiest prints!"